 It’s also important to study his use of camera angles and shot type.
-Quite often Anderson’s placement of characters or object in a scene is symmetrical, with characters being in the centre frame.
-This is very different to the conventional filming style that follows photography’s rule of thirds.
+Quite often Anderson’s placement of characters or objects in a scene is symmetrical, with characters being in the center frame.
+This is very different from the conventional filming style that follows photography’s rule of thirds.
 This is a very striking choice and helps set him aside from other modern directors.

-His colour palette is often vibrant, with sometimes clashing colours that create a theatre-like setting and a removal from a modern era.
-Combined with his prop choice, we can see his interest in the 50’s and 60’s being inserted into his work, though rarely have an impact on the story itself.
+His color palette is often vibrant, with sometimes clashing colors that create a theatre-like setting and removal from a modern era.
+Combined with his prop choice, we can see his interest in the ’50s and ’60s being inserted into his work, though rarely have an impact on the story itself.
 His sets are often complex and again, work more like theatre sets than those conventionally seen in films.
-For example, the Belafonte in The Life Aquatic is half a set, allowing the camera to move freely from room to room while maintaining one-shot type.
+For example, the Belafonte in The Life Aquatic is half a set, allowing the camera to move freely from room to room while maintaining a one-shot type.

 His visual style can also be seen in his short films and adverts that he has directed alongside Roman Coppola, which highlight his interest in French cinema.

 Over the years, Anderson has collected together a huge ensemble of famous actors and as with many people considered an auteur, we generally see a recurring set of cast members, such as Bill Murray, Jason Schwartzman, Owen Wilson, Anjelica Huston, Jeff Goldblum, and Willem Dafoe as well as others.
 Having such a large number of people who are accustomed to your directing style and writing allows Anderson to have a great deal of control over his work.